gregorycrane/DHFall2021/README.md

 <li>October 6: Evaluating your results: precision, recall, F-measure, limitations of evaluation (there is not always a known answer!).
 Evaluation in NLP vs. the Humanities.
 Journalistic prose vs. historical documents.
 Word sense disiambiguaion (experts disagree).
 Assginment is to generate training data for SpaCy.

+<li>October 12: Blog #4 due.
 <li>October 11: HOLIDAY

-<li>October 13: Exercise #2 and blog #4 due.
-Results on cleaned subsets of Gibbon,  we assign chapters and/or (sort of) random subsets (eg., every 100th page) Use the results of our work to train SpaCy and improve automated results.
+<li>October 13: Results on cleaned subsets of Gibbon,  we assign chapters and/or (sort of) random subsets (eg., every 100th page) Use the results of our work to train SpaCy and improve automated results.

+<li>October 17: Exercise #2 and blog #5 due.
 </ul>